LuiseQuoss/ebvcube/README.md

 ```

 Just keep in mind: All EBV NetCDF always have a metric.
 But they may or
 may not have a scenario and/or entity.
+The resulting entities hold the
+datacubepaths we are going to access.

 ## Installation